-Analysis of key international, national and jurisdictional strategies and workforce planning documents led to the development of five domains for action within the reform (Health Workforce Australia, 2011).
+Analysis of key international, national and jurisdictional strategies and workforce planning documents led to the development of five domains for action within the reform.
+These are aligned with major health system priorities and reform efforts already underway, and have been validated against the national and international literature.
+All actions will be undertaken with a focus on evaluation, with appropriate mechanisms in place to monitor, evaluate and report on the progress of reform strategies (Health Workforce Australia, 2011).
 The domains and associated objectives are summarised in Table 2.